Environmental sustainability

 Carbon footprint

 As is typical in our industry, most of our CO2 emissions come from our raw materials.
 However, by reducing fossil fuel use in our factory, between 2021 and 2022 we cut our CO2 emissions by 13.3% – around 1,300 MT.
-In 2022, we switched a large proportion of our by-product transport from road to boat.
-This contributed to a 30% reduction in heavy transport through the local environment and a 90,000km reduction in overall truck transport.
+Compared to 2022 we reduced our CO2 emissions by 9 % in 2023.

 Future goals